wenogk/storifyCompiler/README.md

   * Choose-your-own-path story viewer with youtube player support

 ### Syntax tutorial
 The syntax is line based.
-For each story, "item", a # character is placed in the line before it and after it.
-Below is a sample choos-your-own-path story I wrote:
+For each story item, a # character is placed in the line before it and after it.
+The order of these items is what creates the pathway.
+Below is a sample text only choose-your-own-path story I wrote:

 ```
 #